h8d13/KADEBOOT/README.md

 ## After initial install

-Press reboot or exit.
+You will have 3 options: Chroot, Reboot or exit.
+Pick exit.

 Go to BIOS again to switch to disk.
 And login this ugly SDDM screen using user you created earlier:

 <img width="1200" height="675" alt="image" src="https://github.com/user-attachments/assets/c747de21-e1bb-4efc-9959-365b171a49c7" />